SreeKrishnaRaja/react-light-tooltip/README.md

 }
 ```
 ### Dynamically disable Tooltip
 Use disabled flag to dynamically disable tooltip in runtime.
-By default the position is set "up".
+By default the value is set "false".

 ```
 <Tooltip